Automation Troubleshooting

 - Update is saved immediately to the contact record

-- Next daily qualification check will evaluate the new date
+- The next daily qualification check (within 24 hours) will evaluate the new date

 - If the date falls within the automation's window, contact enters the flow